webtrees/webtrees.github.io/faq/config-ini-php.md

 title: FAQ - Template for config.ini.php
 ---

-# FAQ - What should the file data/config.ini.php look like #
+## What should the file data/config.ini.php look like?

 This is a typical `config.ini.php`